-Robert Half is professional staffing service that caters to all industries seeking contract, freelance, and full-time hires.
-If you’re look for freelance design work, simply set the site’s filter to “graphic designer” or “visual designer.”
-There are also a variety of other filters designed to show you only the opportunities that best suit you.
+Robert Half is a professional staffing service that caters to people in all industries seeking contract, freelance, and full-time hires.
+If you’re looking for freelance design work, simply set the site’s filter to “graphic designer” or “visual designer.”
+There is also a variety of other filters designed to show you only the opportunities that best suit you.

 The website has quite a wide network of respected clients and there is a lot of work to go around.
 As an added bonus, Robert Half also provides advice, training, recommendations, learning materials, and other free career resources.

 Use Instagram to Attract Design Clients

 Social networking sites are one of the most powerful, affordable, and accessible tools in a freelance designer’s arsenal.
 Maintaining an active and engaging presence on social media can boost brand awareness, help you reach new audiences, and maybe even make your work go viral.

 But it’s not just about visibility.
 Leveraging the power of social media is helping people land lucrative freelance design work.
 Creative professionals are even using unexpected platforms like Tinder to secure new freelance clients!

 When it comes to landing freelance graphic design jobs, Instagram is unparalleled.
 We’ve compiled some tips to ensure that clients will be sliding into your DMs with paid opportunities in no time!